Committee roles

 - Committee Training (September)

-- Welcome (September)
+- Welcome and Taster Sessions (September)

-- Welcome (February)
+- Welcome Back and Taster Sessions (February)

 - Society Committee Elections (March-April)

-- Handovers (June-July)
+- Handovers (April-May)

 How to create new committee roles